adessoSE/blogpost-checker/README.md

 BlogpostChecker checks if certain formats for the `authors.yml` and the blogpost metadata are met.

 ## Executed checks
+By default, executed checks depend on `authors.yml` and the metadata of the most recent blog post.
+We thus have two sets of checks that will be run.

+### Checking post metadata
-The post metadata is expected to look like this:
+Our post metadata is expected to look like this:

 ```
 ---